JJWallis/social-media-dashboard/README.md

    }
 ```

-One primary reason I chose to attempt this project was because it included a theme toggle that I had never attempted to build before.
-I learnt how to semantically create the markup for it via a parent `<label>` which linked with the checkbox that it housed, whilst also containing a `<span>` with no semantic meaning to create the slider shape.
-Applying padding to the label would correspondingly increase the clickable area that would target the theme change, which was very similar behaviour to increasing the padding on a link for mobile devices (a technique I was familiar with at the time).
+I learnt how to semantically create the markup for a theme toggle by applying a parent `<label>` which linked to the checkbox that it housed, whilst also containing a `<span>` with no semantic meaning to create the slider shape.
+Applying padding to the label would correspondingly increase the clickable area that would target the theme change, which was very similar behaviour to increasing the padding on a link for mobile devices.

 I was also introduced to the `translate` property in order to re-create the slider's movement when the checkbox state changed.
-At first I thought the slider would keep moving in the desired direction repeatedly, but because the checkbox can only be in either a 'checked' or 'non-checked' state, it would only move back and forth on each change.
+At first I thought the slider would keep moving in the desired direction repeatedly, but because the checkbox can only be in either a 'checked' or 'non-checked' state it would only move back and forth on each change.

 ```css
 :root {